Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Produbanco (Grupo Promerica, Central American banking group) serves upper-middle-class customers with better international connectivity but charges USD 3-5/month.
 Banco del Pacifico (state-owned, second-largest by deposits) serves the broadest population including government payroll but has the most restrictive international limits.

 The critical gap: no Ecuadorian bank offers cashback on debit purchases.
 Credit cards exist (Visa/Mastercard from all major banks) but carry annual fees of USD 30-80 and earn minimal rewards.
-Crypto cards fill this gap completely - zero annual fee options with 2-8% rewards (COCA at the top end with $COCA staking, Kolo at 5% free, KAST at 2% points free), in a currency-matched economy.
+Crypto cards fill this gap completely with zero annual fee options at 1-8% rewards (COCA at the top end with $COCA staking, Kolo at 2% BTC free, KAST at 1.5% USD cashback free on the first $2,000/month), in a currency-matched economy.

 Card Selection by Use Case